CaloQVAE : Simulating high-energy particle-calorimeter interactions using hybrid quantum-classical generative models

+In this work we demonstrate that we can generate latent space samples using the D-Wave 2000Q annealer.
+Note that Quantum Annealers are mostly known to be used to find ground states of Hamiltonians to which some optimization problems can be translated to~\cite{10.1145/2482767.2482797}.
+However, due to interactions with the environment there is some probability that at the end of anneal, the final system will be in an excited state instead of the ground state.
+The probability distribution of the excited states follow the Boltzmann distribution, and hence D-Wave can also be used as an effective sampler from that distribution~\cite{Adachi2015}.

-In CaloQVAE, we propose a novel calorimeter simulation framework based on the quantum variational autoencoder generative model.
-In CaloDVAE, block Gibbs sampling is used to generate latent RBM samples from a trained model.
-In this work we show that we can generate latent space samples using the D-Wave 2000Q annealer.
-To generate samples using the quantum processing unit (QPU), we first need to embed the RBM on the quantum hardware.
-However, the QPU architecture is not fully connected and instead follows a Chimera graph topology, making it impossible to embed a fully connected RBM in the QPU~\cite{Adachi2015}.
-We therefore create a masking function to remove selected edges from an RBM to produce a Chimera-constrained RBM.
-We train the model classically analogously to the CaloDVAE training by replacing the RBM of CaloDVAE with a Chimera-constrained RBM.
+The first step to use the quantum processing unit (QPU) in the pipeline is to embed the RBM on the quantum hardware.
+However, the QPU architecture is not fully connected and instead follows a Chimera graph topology, making it impractical to natively embed a fully connected RBM in the QPU~\cite{Adachi2015}.
+We therefore create a masking function to remove selected edges from an RBM to produce a Chimera RBM.
+We train the model classically analogously to the CaloDVAE training by replacing the RBM of CaloDVAE with a Chimera RBM.